Redemption of the Soul

 We read, “And God planted a garden eastward in Eden, and there He put the man whom He had formed” (Genesis 2:8).
 Here in the Garden of Eden, man walked in intimacy and fellowship with God, and we were spiritually connected to Him as one.

 Mankind had not sinned yet, and there was no death.
 There was no separation between God and man, and we were His children.
 Adam was called “the son of God.”[ix]
 Soon after, a struggle began in our minds.
-This conflict initiated a battle between the will of God and the will of man.
+This conflict initiated a battle between God’s will and man’s.

 In wrestling with God, humanity has never walked fully upright in God’s glory.[x]
 Jacob limped on his thigh, and the children of Israel faltered this day.
 For more than six thousand years, God has allowed man to choose his way, resulting in a world filled with death and destruction.